dotnet/docs/docs/framework/wcf/feature-details/using-ws-atomictransaction.md

 # Using WS-AtomicTransaction
 WS-AtomicTransaction (WS-AT) is an interoperable transaction protocol.
 It enables you to flow distributed transactions by using Web service messages, and coordinate in an interoperable manner between heterogeneous transaction infrastructures.
 WS-AT uses the two-phase commit protocol to drive an atomic outcome between distributed applications, transaction managers, and resource managers.

- The WS-AT implementation [!INCLUDE[indigo1](../../../../includes/indigo1-md.md)] provides includes a protocol service built into the Microsoft Distributed Transaction Coordinator (MSDTC) transaction manager.
+ The WS-AT implementation Windows Communication Foundation (WCF) provides includes a protocol service built into the Microsoft Distributed Transaction Coordinator (MSDTC) transaction manager.
 Using WS-AT, [!INCLUDE[indigo2](../../../../includes/indigo2-md.md)] applications can flow transactions to other applications, including interoperable Web services built using third-party technology.

  When flowing a transaction between a client application and a server application, the transaction protocol used is determined by the binding that the server exposes on the endpoint the client selected.
 Some [!INCLUDE[indigo2](../../../../includes/indigo2-md.md)] system-provided bindings default to specifying the `OleTransactions` protocol as the transaction propagation format, while others default to specifying WS-AT.
 You can also programmatically modify the choice of transaction protocol inside a given binding.